 Gold is a popular commodity and has seemingly endless uses.
-In previous posts including 10 Strange Uses for Gold and 6 Surprising uses for Gold, we have uncovered the various uses for gold in everything from the medical industry, to the helmets of Astronauts and even in the culinary world.
+In previous posts including 10 Strange Uses for Gold, we have uncovered the various uses for gold in everything from the medical industry, to the helmets of Astronauts and even in the culinary world.
 However, there are many more uses that gold has that we are yet to discuss.
 So, why not do that right now?

 Uncommon uses for gold